← Back to Blog

 • Increases galling tendency

-Die Selection for Stainless Steel
+Die Selection for Full-Stainless Steel Production

-Material: Tungsten Carbide is Essential
+Material: Tungsten Carbide Is Strongly Recommended

 • HSS is more susceptible to galling